Everything you need to know about FM radio on your phone

 You can get FM radio in your car, so how come you can't get it on your phone?
-Well, here's a news flash, you probably can.
+Well, here's a news flash: You probably can.

-Most smartphones include integrated chipsets that offer a variety of wireless technologies such as Wi-Fi, Bluetooth and FM radio.
+Most smartphones include integrated chipsets that offer a variety of wireless technologies, such as Wi-Fi, Bluetooth and FM radio.
 But until a few years ago, device manufacturers disabled the function -- often at the urging of wireless carriers that wanted customers to stream music and podcasts, and consume more data.
 An activated FM radio could give consumers a free alternative.

-But in the last two years, wireless operators and phone makers have warmed up to the idea of FM radio access.
+In the last two years, wireless operators and phone makers have warmed up to the idea of FM radio access.
 Public safety benefits and the fact that broadcast radio probably would have little impact on people's use of data are likely the reasons.
 Major US carriers now allow FM chips to be turned on.
 Manufacturers like Samsung, LG, HTC and Motorola have activated FM radio on their phones.

-But FM radio access is more than just a convenience or fun perk.
-Devastating hurricanes and wildfires that have affected millions of Americans have shown us vulnerabilities of mobile phone infrastructure, as well as the vital importance communications systems play in times of disaster.
+FM radio access is more than just a convenience or a fun perk.
+Devastating hurricanes and wildfires that have affected millions of Americans have shown us the vulnerabilities of mobile phone infrastructure, as well as the vital importance communications systems play in times of disaster.
 That's also put a spotlight on the strengths of good ol' broadcast radio for efficiently disseminating information in an emergency.

-It's why Federal Communications Commission Chairman Ajit Pai last month singled out Apple, the last big phone maker that hasn't activated its FM chips, to "Flip the switch" and turn on FM radios embedded in iPhones.
+It's why Federal Communications Commission Chairman Ajit Pai last month singled out Apple, the last big phone maker that hasn't activated its FM chips, to "flip the switch" and turn on FM radios embedded in iPhones.
 Apple responded with a half-hearted wish-we-could-but-we-can't response.

 That just confused the issue.
 So to help Ask Maggie readers understand what this technology is and how it works, I've put together this FAQ.